Matthew Shepard Foundation: Matthew’s Place

 Matthew’s Place is an online community designed to provide support to teenagers and young adults within sexual orientation and gender identity minorities as well as their allies.
-The website also provides blogs written by young people from across the United States, resources for those who are struggling with coming out or reconciling their faith and sexual orientation/gender identity, and interviews with notable people within the LGBT and allied community.
+The website also provides blogs written by young people from across the United States, resources for those who are struggling with coming out or reconciling their faith and sexual orientation/gender identity, and interviews with notable people within the LGBTQ and ally community.

 Public speaking

 The Matthew Shepard Foundation's Speakers Bureau programs send anti-violence awareness speakers to visit schools, universities, colleges, companies, and community groups around the United States to talk about the impact hate has on communities.
 The group of speakers includes journalists, authors, activists, and public safety officials.
-Judy Shepard also makes public appearances to tell Matthew's story and discuss LGBT advocacy.
+Judy Shepard also makes public appearances to tell Matthew's story and discuss LGBTQ advocacy.

 Safe schools resources

 The Matthew Shepard Foundation provides resources to help teachers, administrators and support staff make their schools safer places for students.